 If your organization is using organizational change management to help your workforce prepare for an ERP project, you might have found that many stakeholders are skeptical, or at the very least, curious about the importance of change management.
 In other words, they’re looking for change management metrics.
+What is change management?
+This refers to the actions required to manage the “people side” of change and is a critical part of any enterprise software implementation.

 But, how do you know exactly what data points to track?
 Today, we’re sharing six core metrics that matter.